Nordic-MVP-GitOps-Repos/hypersonic-lightweight-cp4i/README.md

 ### (Optional) Use LetsEncrypt Certificates with the Quarkus Java app

-In the ibm-offices-gitops repo that you forked, update the file 'components/app/base/kustomization.yaml' and uncomment the two lines referring to letsencrypt and comment the two lines referring to self-signed.
+In the ibm-offices-gitops repo that you forked, update the file 'components/app/base/tls/letsencrypt-cert.yaml' with your CNAME and ingress values.
+Then, update the file 'components/app/base/kustomization.yaml' and uncomment the two lines referring to letsencrypt and comment the two lines referring to self-signed.
 Restart the deployment 'ibmoffice'.

 ### (Optional) Use LetsEncrypt certificates and a custom hostname for Platform Navigator